Istanbul divided ahead of Turkey referendum

 "There's no free speech, our lawmakers have been arrested, even under a constitutional system right now.
 With a yes vote and a move to the new presidential system, it will be even worse."

-"Show me only one country who stands with a system like this that works and I will say yes," another demonstrator, 28-year-old Bumpunin Altin said.
+"Show me only one country who stands with a system like this that works and I will say yes," another demonstrator, 28-year-old Bunyamin Altin said.

 HDP MP Hasip Kaplan told CNN that the party hasn't been given a fair platform to campaign for a "No" vote.